What is the Blitz?

-- All Blitz caches must be published between May 2nd and June 13th.
+- All Blitz caches must be published between noon on May 15th and midnight on July 2nd.
 Caches published outside of those dates will not be included.
 Make sure you submit your cache for publication as soon as possible to give the reviewer enough time to publish your cache

 It is our hope that this will be the most successful Blitz to

 date.
 We encourage geocachers across British Columbia to think outside the box when planning their cache hides.
 Think creatively, respect the environment, and play safe.
 Good luck to everyone...
-Start hiding (if you haven't already!)
+Start hiding and HAVE FUN!